 Before anything else, watching movies in a dark room require deep and uniform blacks while viewing directly in front of the TV.
 Some LCD TVs have a local dimming feature that helps, but that's generally reserved for more expensive top of the line models.

 Best TV for Watching Movies

-The best TVs are expensive, but you can get the best picture available without splurging on the most expensive models.
+The best TVs are expensive, but you can get the best picture available without splurging on the priciest models.

 Best Budget TV for Watching Movies

 Budget TVs have gotten quite capable this year, narrowing the gap between them and high-end models.
 They won't be as bright or versatile, but you can still find some great picture quality on a smaller budget.